UbaidRussell/stats-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [is-it-possible-to-change-the-background-color-of-an-jpg-image-in-css](https://stackoverflow.com/questions/66942952/is-it-possible-to-change-the-background-color-of-an-jpg-image-in-css) - This is an amazing article which helped me finally understand how to change the background color of an image using CSS.
 I'd recommend it to anyone still learning this concept.
+The Secret is to use a div with the image as the background and then use the background-blend-mode property to change the color of the image.
 ## Author

 - Website - [UbaidRussell.com](https://ubaidrussell.com/)